 - The EPIK program helps you get your visa.

-Apply to the EPIK program here.
+If you already have a TEFL certificate, here’s the official EPIK website.
 It’s recommended to apply at least 6 months before you want to go abroad.

 You can also learn more on the official EPIK Facebook group.